-Sentiment analysis tools use Natural Language Processing (NLP) to examine pieces of text and automatically evaluate the overall feeling behind your customers’ messages, classifying them into positive, negative, or neutral.
+Sentiment analysis tools use Natural Language Processing (NLP) to understand the human language and automatically evaluate the overall feeling behind your customers’ messages, classifying them into positive, negative, or neutral.

-You can build your own sentiment analysis from scratch using open source libraries, but this process is quite demanding in terms of time and resources.
-Plus, you’ll need experience in coding and machine learning to build an effective and reliable sentiment analysis model.
+It’s possible to build your own sentiment analysis tools using open source libraries, but you’ll need experience in coding and machine learning to build an effective and reliable sentiment analysis model.

-Let’s take a look at the top eight tools for sentiment analysis in 2020.
+Let’s take a look at the top ten tools for sentiment analysis in 2020.